-- You have worked at a company for several years, and while on break and while talking to other Chinese coworkers, you usually speak in Cantonese.
+- You have worked at a company for several years, while on break you are talking with other Chinese coworkers, you usually speak in Cantonese.
 Your company recently announced a "speak-English-only" policy, and your supervisor has told you not to ever speak Cantonese to your coworkers while at work.

 - English is not your native language, although you are proficient in English and have no difficulty doing your job as a computer programmer.
 On your last performance review, you received high marks in every area except communication skills.
 When you ask your supervisor the reason for your low marks, which prevent you from getting a merit raise, you are told the reason is your English skills, even though your job rarely requires you to communicate with coworkers or the public.

-Title VII of the Civil Rights Act of 1964 is a federal law that protects individuals from discrimination based upon national origin and race.
-Some courts and governmental agencies have said that discrimination based on language is a form of national origin discrimination because primary language is closely related to the place a person comes from.
-So if you are being discriminated against for using that language, or because of characteristics having to do with that language, that is considered essentially the same as if you were being discriminated against because of your national origin.
+Title VII of the Civil Rights Act of 1964 are federal laws that protects individuals from discrimination based upon national origin and race.
+Some courts and government agencies have said that discrimination based on language is a form of national origin discrimination because primary language is closely related to the place a person comes from.
+So if you are being discriminated against for using your native language, or because of characteristics having to do with that language, it may be considered the same as if you were being discriminated against because of your national origin.
 This area of the law is still developing, however, so you should also consult with a local attorney for more information.

-Your employer or potential employer can test an employee on English proficiency (ability to speak or write in English), as long as the the employer tests all applicants.
-However, if the employer or potential employer denies someone an employment opportunity because of English proficiency, the employer must show a legitimate, nondiscriminatory reason.
+Your employer or potential employer can test your English proficiency (ability to speak or write in English), as long as it tests all applicants.
+If the employer or potential employer denies someone an employment opportunity because of English proficiency, the employer must show a legitimate, nondiscriminatory reason.
 Whether or not it is illegal to use the English test will depend on the qualifications of the employee, the nature of the position, and whether the employee's level of English proficiency would have a negative effect on job performance.
 Requiring employees or applicants to be fluent in English may violate the law if the rule is not related to the requirements of the position or job performance, and it appears that the rule was adopted to exclude individuals of a particular national origin.

 A preference for a particular type of accent may also violate the law.
 For example, if a candidate with a British accent is favored for a receptionist position, while candidates with Cantonese or Spanish accents are rejected, the employer may have engaged in unlawful discrimination by showing a bias against the accent associated with some national origins, but not against others.